DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 > STEALTH UNPOCKET
 >
-The Affair, funded by Kickstarter, introduce with their new collection ’1984′ the UnPocket™ stealth technology that secures your phone, passport and bankcards with police-grade high performance shielding to
+The Affair, funded by Kickstarter, introduce with their new collection '1984′ the UnPocket™' stealth technology that secures your phone, passport and bankcards with police-grade high performance shielding to
 \~100 dB.
 In other words: you become untrackable and unhackable.
 UnPocket is a stealth pocket that securely blocks all Cellular, WiFi,